-- Must be set up as a profit-making business – cannot be used for non-profit enterprises or charities.
+- Must be set up as a profit-making business – cannot be used by non-profit enterprises or charities

-- Must have at least two members (partners) at all times.
+- Must have at least two members at all times

-- There are no shares, shareholders or directors in an LLP.
+- There are no shares, shareholders, or directors in Limited Liability Partnerships

-- LLPs have a flexible internal structure that can be changed at any time, as often as required.
+- Limited Liability Partnerships have a flexible internal structure that can be changed at any time, as often as required

 Should I form a limited company or an LLP?